Quantum algorithms applied to satellite mission planning for Earth observation: Results: quantum algorithms for satellite mission planning

 The optimal results are expected from picking the best candidate from part of the solution pipeline.
 Specifically, in Sec.~\ref{sec:RL}, it was shown that reinforcement learning is a powerful algorithm that can be boosted in training and solution optimality through hybridization with quantum models.
 This section shows hybridized AlphaZero~\cite{alpha_zero}.

 The classical AlphaZero was a reinforcement learning (RL) algorithm developed by DeepMind that showed promise in solving difficult RL problems, such as chess, shogi, and go~\cite{alpha_zero}.
-AlphaZero uses a computational tree of environment states whose values and probabilities are determined from the outputs of two networks: value and policy networks.
-The AlphaZero implementation in this work is composed of four parts: a Monte Carlo tree search (MCTS), an encoding network, a policy network, and a value network.
+AlphaZero uses a computational tree of environment states whose values and probabilities are determined from the outputs of value and policy networks.
+The AlphaZero implementation in this work comprises four parts: a Monte Carlo tree search (MCTS), an encoding network, a policy network, and a value network.

 The foundation of this model is akin to a Monte Carlo Tree Search (MCTS) model, which is used primarily for path prediction problems and board games based on strategy~\cite{mc1,mc2}.
 The four major components of MCTS are selection, expansion, simulation, and backpropagation.
-At the start, the model begins at the root of the tree and selects optimal child nodes until it reaches a leaf.
+The model begins at the tree's root and selects optimal child nodes until it reaches a leaf.
 Once it reaches the leaf, it expands the tree, creating a new child node.
-Then, the model simulates the remainder of the path-finding process from the newly created node, and finally backpropagates with the newfound information to update the hyperparameters of the tree.
-The hybrid AlphaZero model uses MCTS in conjunction with a parametrized quantum circuit used as its policy network.
+Then, the model simulates the remainder of the path-finding process from the newly created node and finally backpropagates with the newfound information to update the hyperparameters of the tree.
+The hybrid AlphaZero model uses MCTS with a parametrized quantum circuit as its policy network.
 The MLP agent of the model first recommends a state action.
-Then the action is applied to the environment which generates a reward and an updated state.
-However, in this case, the environment is the MCTS model; the recommended action is simulated in the model, and then the backpropagation step of the MCTS is used to update the weights within the tree itself to refine its recommendations.
+Then the action is applied to the environment, generating a reward and an updated state.
+However, in this case, the environment is the MCTS model; the recommended action is simulated in the model.
+Then, the backpropagation step of the MCTS is used to update the weights within the tree itself to refine its recommendations.

 As each iteration of this loop occurs, there is also an outer loop in this algorithm.
 That outer loop is primarily concerned with the loss values being optimized; as a result, once the agent recommends an action, the outer loop takes training examples of a certain size and simulates the results over these batches to calculate the policy loss, value loss, and total loss.
-Once these values are calculated, the weights of the neural network are adjusted and fed back into the original loop, where the cycle repeats until the loss values are optimized.
+Once these values are calculated, the neural network weights are adjusted and fed back into the original loop, where the cycle repeats until the loss values are optimized.